 Do I have to use a mouse to navigate the website?

-No. Use your arrow keys to scroll up or down the page.
+No - you can use your keyboard.
+Use your arrow keys to scroll up or down the page.
 You can use your Tab key to move between links, and press Return or Enter to select one.

 We try to make sure that PDF documents on the Derbyshire Healthcare website are as accessible as possible.
 If you are having problems accessing a particular document, please let us know by emailing firstname.lastname@example.org